NetworkBlockDevice/nbd/doc/proto.md

   be at least 6.
 This chunk represents that an error occurred, and the client MAY NOT make any assumptions about partial success.
 This type SHOULD NOT be used more than once in a structured reply.
 Valid as a reply to any request.
+Note that *message length* MUST NOT exceed the 4096 bytes string length limit.

   The payload is structured as: